-There’s cool mechanism that it uses called disfavoring.
+There’s cool mechanism that the buffer pool has called disfavoring, that sometimes kicks in to prevent pages from a different database being flushed from the buffer pool when a large operation occurs.
 When a buffer is no longer required, the buffer can be marked as the least recently used of all the buffers in the buffer pool, meaning that it will used next when the buffer pool needs a new buffer to read a page from disk.
-This means that a small number of buffers will be used repeatedly instead of filling the buffer pool with pages from the database being consistency checked.
+This means that a small number of buffers will be used repeatedly instead of filling the buffer pool with pages for some operations.

-There are some other places that disfavor buffers when they’re done with them, including:
+The places that disfavor buffers when they’re done with them include:

 - During redo of log records, if a page already has a log record’s effects on it and so doesn’t need to be changed